Opioid Epidemic Overview

 Oz further criticized how cannabis is scheduled by the US government; because it is considered a Schedule I narcotic, it is hard for researchers to understand its full possible benefits in the war on opioid addiction.

 To summarize, opioid addiction is clearly very serious and leads to many negative consequences for millions of Americans.
-Getting the problem under control and reversing reverse addiction problems means getting at the heart of the problem: Limiting the quantities of opioid prescriptions written every year in the US.
+Getting the problem under control and reversing reverse addiction problems is possible if the above actions are taken.
+A big part of reversing the trend is to limit the quantities of opioid prescriptions written every year in the US.
 Below we provide information how this is being done.

 Solving the Prescribing Problem